gridstack/gridstack.js/README.md

 ## Migrating to v9

-New addition - see release notes about `fitToContent` feature.
+New addition - see release notes about `sizeToContent` feature.
 Possible break:
 * `GridStack.onParentResize()` is now called `onResize()` as grid now directly track size change, no longer involving parent per say to tell us anything.
 Note sure why it was public.